Denghu-JI/CoFI_visual/classification_utility/pysearch_tool/README.md

 applications_path: The path to the applications directory.
 problems_path: The path to the problems directory.
 ignore_list: (Optional) If there are any files that you want to exclude from the example search, add their names to this list.

+Define the legal node names for each level in legal_node_names.txt

 4. Run the code: